oxfordeo/oxeo-flows/README.md

 - Prefect API key stored in the same two places as above
 - GitHub Personal Access Token (Chris acc) stored in Prefect secrets
 - Service Account JSON key for sat-extractor is stored in GCP Secret Manager

+# Dataproc
+Tried to create a custom image for Dataproc using [these](https://cloud.google.com/dataproc/docs/guides/dataproc-images) instructions and a bash script based on the Dockerfile, but couldn't get it to play nice with python3.8 and pip...

 # Control
 And control from the web UI!